leaprail/guides/authentication/adfs.md

 ![](../assets/authentication/adfs/adfsfaq3.png)
 1. On the "Select Data Source" page, select "Enter data about the relying party manually" Upload the Metadata file from LeapRail.
 ![](../assets/authentication/adfs/adfsfaq4.png)
-1. Enter "Leaprail" as the Display Name, and add any additional notes that you'd like.
+1. Enter "Leaprail" as the Display Name, and add any additional notes that you'd like (Use "Leaprail Staging" if this is for integrating with Leap Rail Test environment).
 ![](../assets/authentication/adfs/adfsfaq5.png)
 1. Select "AD FS Profile" and continue
 ![](../assets/authentication/adfs/adfsfaq6.png)